 Want to get healthy this year and don’t mind a bit of tech?
 There’s an app (or two) for that!
 Let’s face it- most of us are glued to our phones during our lunch breaks anyway- so it may as well be in aid of something healthy!
-Whether you want to improve your diet, eat better or lose a little weight there are plenty of healthy apps out there.
+Whether you want to improve your diet (avoid these 4 diet mistakes), eat better or lose a little weight there are plenty of healthy apps out there.
 ‘MyPlate Tracker’, for example, is an app that lets you plan your meals, check calories and scan barcodes to discover the nutritional value of foods.
 ‘Sweat’ is a great app for the workout side of things, with plenty of low or high-intensity workouts plus challenges to keep you motivated.

 2. Herbal Tea Detox

 Plenty of us love our caffeine-based hot drinks and sodas, yet many of these can be bad for our health on-going.
 To supercharge your health, raise your energy levels and feel less sluggish- try drinking only herbal teas and water for at least two-three weeks.
 Chamomile tea is fantastic for those who struggle to sleep, so if that’s you- try it before bed in particular.
-Echinacea tea helps to boost the immune system and raise energy levels, while green tea can provide your body with lots of antioxidants plus help you to lose weight too.
+Echinacea tea helps to boost the immune system and raise energy levels, while green tea can provide your body with lots of antioxidants plus help you to lose weight (read the latest groundbreaking research) too.